Illinois sets another record for recreational cannabis sales in 2023, but purchases by out-of-staters decline

 Out-of-state customers accounted for one quarter of revenue, but with Wisconsin lawmakers considering legalizing medical marijuana, those sales are likely to decrease further in the future.

 Recreational cannabis sales have increased each year in Illinois since legalization in 2020.
-Exact medical cannabis sales figures were not immediately available, but a state chart showed sales appeared to exceed $400 million, a slight drop from previous years, but still yielding an overall total near $2 billion.
+Exact medical cannabis sales figures were not immediately available, but a state chart showed sales appeared to exceed $400 million.
+That would be a slight drop from previous years, but still yielding an overall total near $2 billion.

 Overall, Illinois saw a 7% increase in retail cannabis sales, resulting in $417.6 million in cannabis sales tax revenue.
 That money will help fund programs in poor and violent neighborhoods, substance abuse education and treatment, and policing.